-24. How the Grinch Stole Christmas (2000)
+25. "How the Grinch Stole Christmas" (2000)

 Dr. Seuss has rarely translated well on screen, and Howard's take on one of the author's best-known works is no exception.
 (It's also no "Cat in the Hat," and for that we can be grateful.)
 Jim Carrey is expectedly hammy in the title role, but watching this movie isn't likely to grow anyone's heart by three sizes.

-23. In the Heart of the Sea (2015)
+24. "In the Heart of the Sea" (2015)

 This semi-adaptation of "Moby-Dic"k fails to capture the sweeping power of its source material; more damning, it never tells a compelling story of its own.
 The sea is a cruel mistress indeed, and for now a truly epic silver-screen version of Herman Melville's novel remains a white whale.

-22. The Da Vinci Code (2006)
+23. "The Da Vinci Code" (2006)